RasmussenLab/vamb/CONTRIBUTING.md

 Ideally, the tagged commit should be the one that updates the version in `vamb/__init__.py`.

 #### Testing
-Our CI pipeline currently uses a formatter and a linter to check for issues (currently, the Black and Ruff formatter and linter).
+Our CI pipeline currently uses a formatter and a linter to check for issues (currently, the Ruff formatter and linter).
 To quicken development time, you can install these locally so you can catch these issues before they are caught in CI.

 #### Dependencies